-Average temperature for July in Madrid32.8 °C
+Average temperature for November in Madrid14.1 °C

 Madrid is the capital of Spain – a nonstop city packed with grand museums and plazas, legendary tapas bars and international restaurants, and pristine parks and palaces.
 Its welcoming nature means that almost anything goes.
 Theatre shows and opera go head-to-head with stadium gigs and hip-hop clubs.
 And there’s a festival for everything – from Spanish food and music to the mournful Semana Santa Easter parade.

 When it comes to direct flights from London, there’s loads of choice – you can take your pick of airports, airlines and flight times.

 How long is the flight from London to Madrid?